Football Sensei Logo

 1. Team Strength: The Elo Rating System

-At the heart of my projections is the Elo rating system, a method originally developed for chess players, adapted here for NFL teams.
+The first step in my process is to assign a score to each team representing it's relative strength.
+For this I use the Elo rating system, a method originally developed for chess players, adapted here for NFL teams.
 Each team's Elo rating changes throughout the season based on game outcomes.

 Initial Elo for a New Season:

-• I also calculate an implied Elo from pre-season Vegas odds on team win totals.
-I then use the average of the market-based Elo and the regressed Elo from last season to set the initial Elo for each team.
+• I also calculate a market-implied Elo from pre-season Vegas odds on team win totals.
+I then combine the market-based Elo and the regressed Elo from last season to set the initial Elo for each team.

 Updating Elo After Each Game (Completed Games):